menu

 Versailles is a tiny village located in the state of Illinois.
 With a population of 457 people and just one neighborhood, Versailles is the 758th largest community in Illinois.
-Much of the housing stock in Versailles was built prior to World War II, making it one of the older and more historic villages in the country.
+Versailles has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

-Because occupations involving physical labor dominate the local economy, Versailles is generally considered to be a blue-collar town.
-44.52% of the Versailles workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Versailles, you'll notice that it is more blue-collar than most other communities in America.
+44.52% of Versailles’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Versailles is a village of sales and office workers, transportation and shipping workers, and construction workers and builders.
 There are especially a lot of people living in Versailles who work in office and administrative support (12.90%), sales jobs (12.26%), and personal care services (9.03%).

-Versailles is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The village’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Versailles is a great place for families with children to consider.
+First of all, many other families with children live here, making Versailles a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The village’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Versailles has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Versailles’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 In Versailles, just 8.37% of people over 25 hold a college degree, which is very low compared to the rest of the nation, whereas the average among all cities is 21.84%.